The report shows that China's global market share of automobiles will surpass Japan's in 2025.

 BYD Auto sales also increased by 208% year-on-year, ranking 20th with 17,514 units, surpassing Volkswagen Syad and BMW MINI brands.

 It is worth mentioning that, as plug-in hybrid models were not affected by the countervailing duties, Chinese car companies have focused on introducing plug-in hybrid models.
-In the first quarter of 2025, plug-in hybrid model sales in the European market increased by 368% year-on-year; in August, the market share of plug-in hybrid vehicles rose from 4% in the same period in 2024 to 25%, and from January to October, sales of plug-in hybrid vehicles increased by 673% year-on-year, accounting for as much as 25% of the market.
+In Q1 2025, PHEV sales in Europe skyrocketed 368% year-on-year.
+By August, the PHEV market share had risen to 25%, up from just 4% in August 2024.
+From January to October, PHEV sales soared 673% year-on-year, claiming a 25% market share.

 In order to maintain long-term growth in Europe, Chinese car companies are accelerating their strategic layout in the region, transitioning from pure product exports to directly engaging in local production.

-In addition, the African market has become a key new growth point for Chinese car exports due to high demand for cost-effective vehicles.
+Beyond Europe, the African market has emerged as a key new growth driver for Chinese vehicle exports, fueled by strong demand for cost-effective models.

 Chinese automakers have achieved rapid sales and market share growth with products highly adapted to local demand and strategic overseas expansion.